Visit Our Liver Surgery Center for Liver Cyst Treatment

-An experienced liver surgeon can detect features of complex hepatic cyst (thickened wall, hypervascular wall, hypervascular septae within the cyst cavity), which indicate potential premalignant changes.
-A communication with the biliary tract is also important to recognize, in order to avoid bile leak after the hepatic cyst surgery /resection.
-If premalignant or malignant cells are found in the resected cyst wall, a formal liver resection is then necessary to completely remove the cyst wall.
-This operation is done in using similar techniques as the liver cancer surgery.
-A robotic minimally invasive liver resection is our preferred method, which results in shorter recovery, minimal potential complications, and excellent outcomes.
+An experienced liver surgeon can detect symptoms of a complex hepatic cyst (thickened wall, hypervascular wall, hypervascular septae within the cyst cavity), which indicate potential premalignant changes.
+Communication with the biliary tract is also important to recognize in order to avoid bile leak after the hepatic cyst surgery /resection.
+If premalignant or malignant cells are found in the resected cyst wall, formal liver resection is necessary to remove the cyst wall altogether.
+This operation is done using similar techniques as liver cancer surgery.
+A robotic minimally invasive liver resection is our preferred method for malignant or benign liver cysts treatment, which results in shorter recovery, minimal potential complications, and excellent outcomes.

 Whether You Need Small or Large Liver Cyst Treatment, Consult Dr. Iswanto Sucandy